GoogleCloudPlatform/openjdk-runtime/DEVELOPING.md

 # build all images
 $ mvn clean install

-# only build the openjdk8 image
+# only build the openjdk:8 image
-$ mvn clean install -am -pl openjdk8
+$ mvn clean install --also-make --projects openjdk8

-# only build the openjdk9 image
+# only build the openjdk:9 image
-$ mvn clean install -am -pl openjdk9
+$ mvn clean install --also-make --projects openjdk9
 ```
-The resulting image(s) are called openjdk.
+These commands build the `openjdk` image with tags for each JDK version (`openjdk:8` and `openjdk:9`).

 ### Cloud build
 To build using the [Google Cloud Container Builder](https://cloud.google.com/container-builder/docs/overview),